SAP/cloud-security-services-integration-library/samples/spring-security-xsuaa-usage/README.md

 In a typcal UI5 application, the application router serves HTML files and REST data would be provided by a back-end application.
 To focus on the security part, UI5 has been omitted.

 # Coding
-This sample is using the spring-security project.
+This sample is using the [`spring-xsuaa` descriptions](/spring-xsuaa/) library which bases on [spring-security](https://github.com/spring-projects/spring-security) project.
 As of version 5 of spring-security, this includes the OAuth resource-server functionality.
 The security configuration needs to configure JWT for authentication.

-Please see the [`spring-xsuaa` descriptions](/spring-xsuaa/README.md) for details.
+Furthermore it demonstrates how to leverage the token flows provided by the [Token Client](/token-client/) library to request / exchange access tokens.

 # Deployment To Cloud Foundry
 To deploy the application, the following steps are required: